A world class provision

 - Supervisions are teaching sessions for one or two students or small groups.

-- They're led by supervisors who are specialists in the subject being studied, and could be one of the country's or world's leading authorities.
+- They're led by supervisors who are specialists in the subject being studied, and who may be one of the country's or world's leading authorities.

 - You go to different supervisors (often, though not always, from your College) for different parts of your course, in order to learn from specialists in particular areas of your subject.